Resolving Sophos SD-RED 20 internet connectivity problems

 • traceroute 8.8.8.8

-• actual: stops at local gateway or shows no hops
+Problem: it stops at the local gateway or shows no hops

-From device (or via SSH to the firewall side):
+From the device, or via SSH to the firewall side:

 • ip addr show